Information on Sewing Machine Maintenance

 Sewing Machine Maintenance Technician’s Checklist

-So what exactly do they do when you drop off your machine?
-Below is a check list of every part of the machine that
+So what exactly does a repair shop do when you drop off your machine?
+Below is a check list of every part of the machine that they check.

 First, they place the machine on an anti-static mat and attach themselves to the mat with an anti- static wrist strap.